grafana/plugin-tools/docusaurus/docs/how-to-guides/data-source-plugins/add-logs-metrics-traces-for-backend-plugins.md

 ### Automatic instrumentation by the SDK

+The SDK automates some instrumentation to ease developer and operator experience.
+This section explores the default metrics collected and exposed.

+#### Go runtime metrics

 The SDK provides automatic collection and exposure of Go runtime, CPU, memory and process metrics to ease developer and operator experience.
 These metrics are exposed under the `go_` and `process_` namespaces and includes to name a few:

 - `go_info`: Information about the Go environment.